benphelps/PHP-IRC-Bot/README.md

 PHP-IRC-Bot
 ===========

-A simple extendable PHP irc bot.
+A simple yet extensible irc bot written in PHP.

+I no longer actively develop this, its an old project I'm posting here to archive it.